Wonder Mountain's Guardian: Screens

 Guardian uses 64 720p projectors to display interactive content on the ride's screens.
 As the train enters the mountain, the cars rotate to face the screens.
 Because riders are seated both forwards and backwards, two sets of screens—one for each side— are required.
 Because Guardian makes tight turns, only the screen on the right-hand side of the track continuously shows content until the end.
 This screen holds the record for being the longest continuous interactive screen in the world, with a length of approximately 152.4 m and a height of 4 m.
 The other screen is set up so that as one scene finishes, the transition scene that is seen on the continuous screen is skipped and the next scene begins soon after, keeping both screens in synchronization.
 Because no physical sets are used in the attraction, the park management can change the film and theme of Guardian at any time.

 Characters

 The Wonder Mountain's Guardian version of the attraction features eight characters.
 Stansein is the riders' guide who leads them through the mountain.
 Crazy Crabs are characterized as attractive but dangerous.
 Beasty Bats are recognizable by their oversized fangs compared to those of regular bats.
 Sneaky Spiders have the ability to ambush riders and their bites contain venom.
 Archers fight with bows and arrows, and can move around quickly.
 Wet Ones are reptilian creatures similar to fish but they can walk on land.
 These reptiles are most dangerous when they are in the water.
 Draconians protect Draconian City and carry swords and shields.
 Ormaar is the dragon that lives inside the mountain and confronts riders at the end of the ride.

 In the Zombies 4D version of the ride, a survivor of the zombie apocalypse replaces Stansein as the guide character; zombies are the enemy.

+The 3D elements have since been removed, replaced with regular screens.